 Statistics is applicable to a variety of fields involving the collection and analysis of data.
 Statisticians may work in marketing, education, psychology, sports, government, health, engineering, manufacturing, finance, and insurance.
 While a bachelor’s degree is accepted for some entry-level jobs, a master’s degree or a doctoral degree in statistics will create greater opportunities for promotion and research.

-The U.S. Bureau of Labor Statistics (BLS) reports that the median wage for statisticians in May 2010 was $72,830 per year.
-Statisticians employed by the federal government had the highest median annual wage in May 2010 at $94,970.
+The U.S. Bureau of Labor Statistics (BLS) reports that the median wage for statisticians was $72,830 per year.
+Statisticians employed by the federal government had the highest median annual wage at $94,970.
 Employment for statisticians is expected to increase by 14% between 2010 and 2020, according to the BLS, meaning that there is average job growth expected for the field.
 Keep in mind that employment and wage figures vary by employer, area, experience, and position, and factors like industry of employment may affect personal experience.
 A master’s degree in statistics may also be applicable to economist, financial analyst, market research analyst, and actuarial positions, though some professional experience in those areas will likely be required as well.